lucianmarin/subreply/README.md

 - easy to read, easy to modify
 - no useless abstractions
 - speed of 50ms or lower for each request

+## License

+- ideal to use as internal social network in any organization
+- easy to install and easy to maintain
+- cost depends on level of support needed